awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 Tokens give you the ability to modify resource property values *after* the MOF has been compiled\.
 This allows you to reuse common MOF files on multiple servers that require similar configurations\.

 Token substitution only works for Resource Properties of type `String`\.
-However, if your resource has a nested CIM instance property, it also resolves tokens from `String` properties in that CIM instance\.
+However, if your resource has a nested CIM node property, it also resolves tokens from `String` properties in that CIM node\.
 You can't use token substitution for numerals or arrays\.

 For example, consider a scenario where you're using the xComputerManagement resource and you want to rename the computer using DSC\.
 Normally you would need a dedicated MOF file for that machine\.
-However, with token support, you can create a single MOF file and apply it to all your instances\.
+However, with token support, you can create a single MOF file and apply it to all your nodes\.
 In the `ComputerName` property, instead of hardcoding the computer name into the MOF, you can use an Instance Tag type token\.
 The value is resolved during MOF parsing\.
 See the following example\.

 ```
 Configuration MyConfig